miamatriarx/miamatriarx/readme.md

 🧚🏻‍♀️✨ Interested in earning some fantastic rewards? 🦄🔮

-You can have a look at my [GitHub](https://github.com/sponsors/miamatriarx) or [Patreon](https://patreon.com/miamatriarx) pages, there are some fantastic rewards you can earn by supporting me ✨🧚🏻‍♀️
+Have a look at my [GitHub](https://github.com/sponsors/miamatriarx) or [Patreon](https://patreon.com/miamatriarx) pages, there are some fantastic rewards you can earn by supporting me ✨🧚🏻‍♀️

-I build free and open source software which means that instead of spending my invaluable time making money, I give it away for free to build cool things for people.
-It brings me joy to make things that add value to people's life and I would like to be able to continue doing so, but I'm dependent on people who support me.
+I create free and open source software published under MIT.
+It brings me joy to make things that add value to people's life and I would like to be able to continue doing so 🦄✨

 At the cost of a coffee you can help make the world a better place ✨💕